jameswan141/jameswan141.github.io/README.md

 Final Week

 * I particularly struggled with trying to deploy a single React app to Github Pages.
 I had to ask for help and I found out that the way to deploy the app was through commit messages and more learning through Github.
 The most notable commit was that there were too many nests and I had to write a message to move the files up two directories.
 I also had to create another branch on Github to make sure the project shows up and is published from the right branch.
 * I look at how far I've come into the programming world since the beginning of the semester.
 While I'm not a big fan of programming languages, I found myself having a lot of fun playing around with them.
 What I thought would be a simple task turned into such a huge impact on my knowledge of them.
 With tutorials and the creation of my own projects, my mastery only expanded and I managed to show everyone how incredibly good I became in the field.
-I will look over all the work I've done and hopefully I can show the projects I made and the code I added from practicing to my family and friends.
+I will look over all the work I've done and show it to my family and friends.

 <a href="#top">Top</a>